rasmusjosefsson/rasmusjosefsson/README.md

 # Hi, I'm Rasmus Josefsson.
 Nice to see you. 👋

-Staff Software Engineer — ~9 years of production frontend at Trivago, Microsoft (Teams, Skype Web Control), and Outreach.
+Staff Software Engineer — ~9 years of production frontend at Trivago, Microsoft (Teams, Skype Web Control), and currently at Outreach.

 ---